 The Virtual Faraday Challenge is open for anyone between 7-15 years, and can be done at home, or in school, individually or as a group or family.

-Based on a real-world problem, the Virtual Faraday Challenge brings together STEM subjects (science, design and technology, engineering and maths) in an engaging way and encourages the development of young people’s problem solving and communication skills.
+Based on a real-world problem, the Virtual Faraday Challenge brings together STEM education subjects (science, design and technology, engineering and maths) in an engaging way and encourages the development of young people’s problem solving and communication skills.

 This season’s challenge

 This season’s Virtual Faraday Challenge tasks young people to see if they can assist the work of the Institute of Healthcare Engineering and Estate Management (IHEEM) in designing a product to help IHEEM members service a children’s hospital and work in the way engineers do in designing a new product.